-Peter Jones, the writer of the song, visited Kilkelly a few years ago and was honoured by the locals on that occasion.
+Peter Jones, the writer of the song, visited Kilkelly a few years ago and was honored by the locals on that occasion.

 Here is the first letter from Brian Hunt, written for him in 1858 by the local schoolmaster Patrick McNamara.
 There are links to all the other letters at the end.